 Web Access.
 HTTP (HyperText Transport Protocol) - The communications protocol used to connect to servers on the World Wide Web.
 HTTPS - Uses SSL (Secured Socket Layer) to encrypt data transmitted for higher security.
 Select HTTP or HTTPS.
 Wireless Access Web - If you are using your Wireless Router in a public domain where you are giving wireless access to your guests, you can disable wireless access to the router's web-based utility.
 You will only be able to access the web-based utility via a wired connection if you disable the setting.
-Select Enable to enable wireless access to the Router's web-based utility.
+Select Enable to enable wireless access to the Router's web-based utility or Disable to disable wireless access to the utility.